Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 Regarding SQL, the method for specifying the master user differs between MySQL and PostgreSQL.

-The author has only tested PostgreSQL, so the information may be biased.
+Since I have only tested PostgreSQL, the information may be biased.

-I think it's best to make the Master user the target of IAM authentication, but the moment you switch to IAM authentication, password authentication will no longer be possible, so it's better to consider how to switch on the application side.
+Generally, it's best to target the Master user with IAM authentication, but since password authentication will become unavailable the moment you switch to IAM authentication, you should consider how to handle the switch on the application side.

-I believe that IAM Policy is the biggest weakness of RDS IAM authentication.
+I believe IAM policies are the biggest weakness of RDS IAM authentication.

 connect